Tendourisu/my-obsidian/cs61c/cs61c intro.md

 ![image.png](https://raw.githubusercontent.com/Tendourisu/images/master/202501252355443.png)

 - If you forget to deallocate memory: “Memory Leak””
-- Your program will eventually run out of memory·
+	- Your program will eventually run out of memory

-。 If you call free twice on the same memory: “Double Free”·
+-  If you call free twice on the same memory: “Double Free”

-  Possible crash or exploitable vulnerabilityy
+	- Possible crash or exploitable vulnerabilityy

-。 If you use data after calling free: “Use after free”
+-  If you use data after calling free: “Use after free”

-  Possible crash or exploitable vulnerability
+	- Possible crash or exploitable vulnerability